segment-integrations/analytics-ios-integration-amplitude/Example/Pods/Amplitude-iOS/README.md

 User IDs are automatically generated and will default to device specific identifiers if not specified.

-Device IDs use identifierForVendor if available, or a randomly generated ID otherwise.
-You can retrieve the Device ID that Amplitude uses with `[[Amplitude instance] getDeviceId]`.
+Device IDs are randomly generated.
+You can, however, choose to instead use the identifierForVendor (if available) by calling `[[Amplitude instance] useAdvertisingIdForDeviceId]` before initializing with your API key.
+You can also retrieve the Device ID that Amplitude uses with `[[Amplitude instance] getDeviceId]`.

 If you have your own system for tracking device IDs and would like to set a custom device ID, you can do so with `[[Amplitude instance] setDeviceId:@"CUSTOM_DEVICE_ID"];` **Note: this is not recommended unless you really know what you are doing.** Make sure the device ID you set is sufficiently unique (we recommend something like a UUID - see `[AMPUtils generateUUID]` for an example on how to generate) to prevent conflicts with other devices in our system.